thealphadollar/GDrive_Sync/README.md

 ##### Using pip

-1. Install through pip2 (till [python3 bug](https://github.com/thealphadollar/GDrive_Sync/issues/11) is resolved)<br/>
+1. Use the below command to install drive_sync using pip2 (till [python3 bug](https://github.com/thealphadollar/GDrive_Sync/issues/11) is resolved)<br/>
 `pip2 install drive_sync`<br/>
-This process also resolves all the dependencies.
+This process also installs all the missing dependencies.
 2. To initiate the upload process from default directory.<br/>
 `drive_sync -start` </br>
 This will open a web browser if its the first launch of GDrive_Sync.
 Later it'll be used to start the process with previously